smithy-lang/smithy-kotlin/codegen/smithy-kotlin-codegen/src/main/kotlin/software/amazon/smithy/kotlin/codegen/service/README.md

 ## Overview

 This project extends **Smithy Kotlin** to generate **service-side code** from Smithy models, targeting the **Ktor** framework for server implementation.
-It produces **complete service stubs**—including routing, serialization/deserialization, authentication, and validation—so developers can focus entirely on implementing business logic.
+It produces **complete service stubs**, including routing, serialization/deserialization, authentication, and validation, so developers can focus entirely on implementing business logic.

 While Ktor is the default backend, the architecture is framework-agnostic, allowing future support for other server frameworks.